-22 Refer to the Queensland Development Code for building height provisions relevant to areas not mentioned in AO4.1, AO4.2 and AO4.3
+Refer to the Queensland Development Code for building height provisions relevant to areas not mentioned in AO4.1, AO4.2 and AO4.3.

-Performance outcomes Acceptable outcomes (i) eaves - 2.4 metres above ground level; and (ii) roof apex - 2.7 metres above ground level; and (b) on sites in urban zones with an area of 400m2 or more and on sites zoned Rural residential with an area of less than 5,000m2: (i) eaves - 4 metres above ground level; and (ii) roof apex - 5 metres above ground level; and (c) on sites zoned Rural residential with an area of 5,000m2 or more: (i) eaves - 4.5 metres above ground level; and (ii) roof apex - 5.5 metres above ground level; and (iii) roof apex - 5.5 metres above ground level.
-Secondary dwellings PO7 The secondary dwelling is subordinate to the primary dwelling house.
+Performance outcomes Acceptable outcomes (c) not result in over-development of the lot; and (d) maintain views, access to natural light and a high level of visual amenity for adjoining lots. (a) in urban zones on sites with an area of less than 400m2: (i) eaves - 2.4 metres above ground level; and (ii) roof apex - 2.7 metres above ground level; and (b) on sites in urban zones with an area of 400m2 or more and on sites zoned Rural residential with an area of less than 5,000m2: (i) eaves - 4 metres above ground level; and (ii) roof apex - 5 metres above ground level; and (c) on sites zoned Rural residential with an area of 5,000m2 or more: (i) eaves - 4.5 metres above ground level; and (ii) roof apex - 5.5 metres above ground level; Secondary dwellings PO7 The secondary dwelling is subordinate to the primary dwelling house.
 In the Rural zone and Rural residential zone: (a) no more than 1 secondary dwelling is provided per lot; and (b) the secondary dwelling has a maximum gross floor area of 60m2; and (c) the secondary dwelling is not located more than 20 metres from the primary dwelling house.